 However, the Gnostic teachings should be approached in accordance with the disposition and needs of the student.
 There is no set, perfect curriculum by which to approach gnosis, since a “one-size-fits-all” for developing the soul does not exist, evidenced by the multitude of religions and spiritual movements.
 This is why, in this tradition, so many books have been written on diverse topics, to address a wide variety of spiritual subjects, interests, and needs.
 While gnosis encompasses many forms of esoteric wisdom, it is a unique, indivisible, and inclusive system, devoid of the speculations, theories, and exclusivity of spiritual schools that study one form of knowledge at the expense and rejection of the others.
 What matters is that the student is interested in a particular subject, seeks to move beyond the limitations of scholasticism, theory, dogmatism, and debate, and practices with the longing and aspiration for change.

 Gnosis is an introduction to an infinite science, and should be approached with patience, close attention, and application to one's daily life.
 It is impossible to fully comprehend the entire teaching in a short span of time, but must be integrated within one's routines and life gradually.
 Study should be accompanied with strong application and practice of the methods.
 We recommend that you approach these studies with the purpose of learning how to change yourself, how to comprehend the psychological causes of suffering.
 Meditation is the best means for accomplishing deep, lasting, internal change.

-Below are recommendations for where to start if you are new to gnosticism, as well as a list of books and a general sequence of instruction that you can follow on our courses page.
+Below are recommendations for where to start if you are new to Gnosticism, as well as a list of books and a general sequence of instruction that you can follow on our courses page.
 These lectures and courses help prepare students to comprehend and apply the practice of meditation in their own lives.

 This is by no means an exhaustive or mandatory list, since students are always welcome to study whatever subjects resonate most with their level of understanding, interests, and needs.